 MIcro-NAno-MAterials and Surfaces

-› Structuring of metallic thin films and semi-conductors at the micro- and nanometric scales: study and development of materials in the form of nanostructured thin films (multilayered, nanocomposites, nanoarchitectured), with ranges of extended and specific physical properties (typically optical and electrical conduction) in order to connect them to the films’ structural characteristics.
+› Structuring of metallic and semiconductor thin films at the micro- and nanometric scales: Development and study of nanostructured thin films (multilayers, nanocomposites, nano-architectures), with extended and specific ranges of physical properties (typically optical and electrical conduction properties) in order to relate them to the structural characteristics of the films.

-› Mechanosynthesis of intermetallics and characterization of their properties for hydrogen storage: comprehension of absorption and return mechanisms for hydrogen via the nanocrystalline alloys produced by mechanosynthesis, in comparison to their conventional polycrystalline counterparts.
+› Mechanosynthesis of intermetallics and characterization of their hydrogen storage properties: Understanding of the mechanisms of hydrogen absorption and restitution by nanocrystalline metals and alloys produced by mechanosynthesis, in comparison with their conventional polycrystalline counterparts.

 › Development and characterization of chemical micro-sensors based mainly on the use of thin films exhibiting various architectures: Nanowires, nanoshafts or porous films (SnO2, WO3, ZnO, La1-x-yAgxSryCoO3 ...).
 The materials studied enable the development of microsystems for the detection of different molecules in the gas phase.
 This research area has many applications in the fields of air quality monitoring (indoor/outdoor), biomedical, oil and gas industry, as well as heritage preservation.

 › Thin film energy materials.
 The fields of application are photovoltaics (oxide materials of various structures, in particular perovskite), thermoelectricity (n- or p-type semiconductors such as Mg2Sn, Mg2Si, Mg2Si1-xSnx...), solid oxide fuel cells: Anionic ion conductor (GDC, YSZ ...), proton ion conductor (BCZY, BCY ...) and mixed conductor (materials of K2NiF4 structure).
 A modeling aspect is also carried out on this topic.